ThursdayTG/apprenticeship-2021_09_23-edu-hello_world/README.md

 A "Hello World" written in C++ with Visual Studio.

-This has been uploaded for archiving purposes.
+This project has been uploaded for archiving purposes.